romankurnovskii/romankurnovskii.github.io/content/tracks/algorithms-101/algorithms.en.md

 ## Prefix Sums

-<mark>**Usage:** The prefix sums algorithm is a powerful technique that can simplify problems that require frequent computation of sums over subarrays or subtrees.
-As with all algorithms, practice is key.
-Try to identify problems where this algorithm can be applied, and it'll soon become a natural tool in your algorithmic toolkit.</mark>
+<mark>**Usage:** The prefix sums algorithm is a powerful technique that can simplify problems that require **frequent computation of sums over subarrays** or subtrees.</mark>

-At its core, the idea behind the prefix sums algorithm is to preprocess an array of numbers such that you can efficiently answer queries about the sum of elements in a given subarray.
+The idea behind the prefix sums algorithm is to preprocess an array of numbers such that you can efficiently answer queries about the sum of elements in a given subarray.

 Imagine you're given an array of numbers, and you want to know the sum of numbers between the indices `i` and `j` (inclusive).
 If you sum up the numbers every time you receive such a query, your solution will be slow.
 This is where prefix sums come into play.